syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endtabs %}

 >**NOTE**
-* The `startTime` is required for the starting date from which to obtain the appointments.
+* The `startTime` specifies the starting date from which the appointments should be obtained.

 ### Get occurrence appointment